jeffrey-clarion/campaigns-interview-python/PROJECT_SPEC.md

 - Speed to an MVP version.
 How quickly can you arrive at a working version that passes the three tests?
 - Simplifying complexity.
 How well can you simplify the system to make it easier to implement and maintain?
 - Communication of tradeoffs.
-When you are prioritizing speed / simplicity, what are you giving up? - Understanding how to scale from 1->100.
-Can you explain the weakest links of your code and the adjustments that would be needed to scale?
+When you are prioritizing speed / simplicity, what are you giving up
+- Understanding how to scale from 1->100.
+Can you identify the weakest links of your code and the adjustments that would be needed to scale?